uldry/SmallButUseful/SaveCondaEnvs/README.md

-## Various scripts

----
 ### envsave.py
- Small utility to saves Conda environments in a blink of an eye.
+ Small utility to save Conda environments in the blink of an eye.
  It's far from being bulletproof, but fulfils my current needs (backup, deployment and traceability)